lukehsiao/poetry-udeps/README.md

 Usage: poetry-udeps [OPTIONS]

 Options:
   -v, --verbose...
-More output per occurrence
+Increase logging verbosity
   -q, --quiet...
-Less output per occurrence
+Decrease logging verbosity
-  -e, --virtualenv  Whether to look for dependency usage in the poetry
+  -e, --virtualenv  Whether to look for dependency usage in the poetry virtualenv -d, --dev         Whether to look for unused dependencies from dev-dependencies
-                    virtualenv
-  -d, --dev         Whether to look for unused dependencies from
-                    dev-dependencies
-  -h, --help        Print help (see more with '--help') -V, --version     Print version
+      --no-ignore   Whether to ignore the files in .poetryudepsignore -h, --help        Print help (see more with '--help') -V, --version     Print version
 ```

+### Using `.poetryudepsignore`

+`poetry-udeps` supports ignoring packages from a `.poetryudepsignore` file.
+This file is a simple text file with 1 package name per line.
+Empty lines, and lines starting with `#` are ignored.
+This is useful when you have packages you know are false positives (e.g., `asyncpg`) and do not want them to continually show up in the output.

 ## How does this work?